-- Malathion (Ovide), which is a topical lotion that you leave on the affected areas for eight to 12 hours.
+- Malathion (Ovide), a topical lotion that you leave on the affected areas for 8 to 12 hours.

-- Ivermectin (Stromectol), which is a two-pill dose that you take orally.
+- Ivermectin (Stromectol), a two-pill dose that you take orally.
 You might need a follow-up dose 10 days later.

-- Lindane, which is the strongest and most toxic product among the commonly prescribed pubic lice medications.
+- Lindane, the strongest and most toxic product among the commonly prescribed pubic lice medications.
 You only leave it on for four minutes before washing it off.
-Don’t use this product on infants or on yourself if you’re breast-feeding or pregnant.
+Don’t use this product on infants or on yourself if you’re breastfeeding or pregnant.

-For pubic lice in eyelashes, apply petroleum jelly to the lashes and eyelids three times a day for a few days.
-Alternatively, you can pluck the nits and lice with tweezers.
+For pubic lice in eyelashes, you may be able to pluck the nits and lice with tweezers or a nitcomb.
+But the best option for an infestation near the eyes is to see a physician.
 Your doctor might prescribe a special lice medicine suitable for the eye area.
 Don’t use regular lice shampoos around the eyes.

 Itching may persist for a week or two as your body works through its allergic reaction to the bites.
 Call your doctor if you notice swelling, skin discoloration, or drainage from wounds.

 To prevent a pubic lice infestation, you should avoid sharing clothes, bedding, or towels with anyone who has pubic lice.
 Sexual contact should also be avoided until treatment is complete and successful.